Rewrite the textbooks: treating disease has been turned inside out

 Research shows that 61 percent of American adults look online for health information.7 Websites for cancers and conditions provide consumers with a range of information.
 The websites cover causes, symptoms, treatments and support groups.
 And they display information on how to find out about clinical trials for treatments in development.
 Often they include information on complementary and alternative medicines.

-Around the world, nearly 900 gene and cellular therapy clinical trials are underway, according to the Alliance for Regenerative Medicine (ARM).
+Around the world, nearly 900 gene and cellular therapy clinical trials are underway in 2017, according to the Alliance for Regenerative Medicine (ARM).
 More than 70 of these trials are in phase III (the phase just prior to FDA final review).8 Half of the clinical trials are in oncology.